CHQ Building

 The CHQ Building, formerly known as Stack A, is an industrial building in Dublin, Ireland.
 CHQ stands for "Custom House Quay", named for the nearby Custom House.
-Known as the Tobacco Store to dockworkers, it was built in 1820 to store cargos of tobacco, tea and spirits.
-Tobacco and tea were kept in separate compartments above ground.
-Wine and spirit casks were stored in the vaults below ground.
+Known as the Tobacco Store to dockworkers, it was built in 1820 to store cargos of tobacco, tea, wine and spirits and later grain and flour.

+Tobacco, tea and grain and flour were kept in separate compartments above ground.
+Wine and spirit casks were stored in the bonded vaults below ground.

 Description

 The building was designed by the Scottish engineer John Rennie, with his son of the same name working as his principal assistant.
 When it was constructed, the building had one of the largest single interior spaces in the city, and its brick external walls enclosed a space of more than 8,000sqm.
 The structure was supported by a cast iron frame supporting a slated roof.
 No wood was used in the construction.
 The building measures 155m by 55m and of the original nine vaults that run west to east and cover the entire footprint of the building, eight and a half remain after the building was reduced by 5m at its southern end in 1884 in order to widen Custom House Quay.
 A total of eleven warehouses or "stacks", as well as three deep-water docks were built on reclaimed land making up the Custom House Docks complex.

 A description of the CHQ Building dating from 1821 by the Rev. George Newenham Wright, an Anglican clergyman, noted that: